It is less common in the writing test, but sometimes you will get an IELTS process diagram to describe.

 Here is an example using stages four and five:

-When we describe an IELTS process, the focus is on the activities, NOT the person doing them.
+When we describe an IELTS process that involves humans (a man-made process as opposed to a natural one), the focus is on the activities, NOT the person doing them.

 This is a brief explanation of how to use the passive voice, but if you are new or unsure about using it, you should do some further study and practice.

 In the active voice (as above), the digger is doing the verb i.e. the digger is doing the digging.

 When we use the passive voice, we make the object (the clay) the subject, and make the subject (the digger) the object.
 We also add in the verb ‘to be’ and the past participle (or Verb 3).

 So throughout most of your description for your IELTS process diagram, you should be using the passive voice.